 Key takeaways

-• The U.S. Federal Reserve (Fed) held interest rates steady in a range of 5.00% to 5.25% today after an aggressive rate hiking campaign initiated in March 2022.
+• The U.S. Federal Reserve (Fed) held interest rates steady in an elevated range of 5.25% to 5.50% today to bring down inflation.

 As always, we value your trust and are here to help in any way we can.
 Please do not hesitate to let us know if we can help address your unique financial situation or be of assistance.